PripyatAutomations/rustyrig-fw/README.txt

 bug report. - This can happen when a bug causes the eeprom to be accidentally modified.
 Since on linux we mmap the eeprom image, this isn't going to cause wear.
 On real EEPROM, we will be using a delayed write system.

+* Lots of stubs/incomplete stuff
+	In an effort to try to keep things tidy, I'm trying to introduce a bit of abstractions around similar devices.
+By having source files around for intended future targets, i can leave notes and bits of code that will be useful for supporting that item later.
+If something you want to use is not yet implemented, feel free to ask in the chat or even better, start writing some code.
+PR can be submitted via github